PickleEric/thebreeze/README.md

+A guide to local restaurants with specific identifiers of which are black owned, asian owned, dog friendly, etc. to show people where to support their community instead of corporate chains.

 # To install
 Create and activate a virtual environment.
 Use Python3 as the interpreter.
 Suggest locating the venv/ directory outside of the code directory.<br />
 pip install -r requirements.txt<br />